tzipperle/mplstyle/docs/use.rst

 How to Use
 ========================

-This section explains and shows how any of the classes from **mplstyle** can be used. **PLTtz** class, which was already mentioned in the :ref:`overview <overview>`, is taken as an example.
-Its implementation in the ``trigonometric_functions.py`` is explained very detailed by moving step by step through the script.
-Other classes are used completely similar.
+This section explains and shows how the **mplstyle** class can be used. **PLTtz** class, mentioned in the :ref:`overview <overview>`, is used as an example.
+Its implementation in the ``trigonometric_functions.py`` is explained in detail by going step by step through the script.
+The other classes are used similarly.

 trigonometric_functions.py
 """""""""""""""""""""""
-Several trigonometric functions are plotted fourfold in this file showing each time the change in current configuration of plot settings.
-All plots with chosen configuration are splitted between two figures presented in the middle and in the end of the description.
-Detailed comments of the script are in the following.
+Several trigonometric functions are plotted in this file, showing the change in the current configuration of plot settings each time.
+All plots with chosen configurations are split between two figures presented at the middle and in the end of the description.
+Detailed comments on the script are in the following.

 ::